oyvindstegard/ds/README.md

 Installation
 ------------

 There is no installation necessary.
-Just copy the `ds' script to somewhere in your PATH.
+Just copy the `ds` script to somewhere in your `PATH`.

 Initial config
 --------------

-Simple example of initial config which can be put into ~/.ds.conf:
+Simple example of initial config which can be put into `~/.ds.conf`:

      item confmisc
        files .screenrc .inputrc .nanorc